jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 #### Datasets

+- **SMART**:
-- **SMART**: domain sequences and protein sequences for 20 subfamilies.
-Total number of sequences is ~120k, but with large class imbalance, where Xer has ~34k members and Int_Des has only 62.
-Notably some sequences are annotated with >1 subfamily, for the same portion of sequence (ambiguous classifications); any sequence belonging to more than one subfamily was removed.
-After filtering, 114,848 sequences remain.
+  - Has domain sequences and protein sequences for 20 integrase subfamilies.
+  - Total number of sequences is ~120k, but with large class imbalance: Xer has ~34k members and Int_Des has only 62.
+  - Problematically, some sequences are annotated with >1 subfamily, for the same portion of sequence (ambiguous classifications).
+  - Any sequence belonging to more than one subfamily was removed.
+  - After filtering, 114,848 sequences remain.
+\

+- **Non-integrase**:
+  - Combination of:
-- **non-integrase**: various searches of Refseq, some Pfam families of transposases, Uniprot proteomes of yeast, arabidopsis, and human proteomes.
-Large groups downsampled to 2000 sequences.
-A total of 39,691 sequences were retained after downsampling.
+    - various searches of Refseq for recombinases and nucleases,
+    - some Pfam families of transposases (domain sequences)
+    - Uniprot proteomes of yeast, arabidopsis, and human proteomes.
+  - Large groups downsampled to 2000 sequences.
+  - A total of 39,691 sequences were retained after downsampling.

 ------------------------------------------------------------------------

 #### Workflow

 - [x]  Obtain SMART reference data & other non-integrase sequences as negative examples.
-- [x] Create hold-out set for final testing
+- [x] Create hold-out set for final testing.
-- [x] Align SMART domain sequences (for assessment and final models)
+- [x] Align SMART domain sequences (for assessment and final models).
-- [x] Build HMMs from training data
+- [x] Build HMMs from training data.
-- [x] Score 20 integrase HMM alignments for each sequence
+- [x] Score 20 integrase HMM alignments for each sequence.
-- [ ] Gather HMM scores (& generate k-mer features?)
+- [x] Gather HMM scores (& generate k-mer features).
+- [ ] Get baseline accuracy from HMM scoring approach.
 - [ ] Tune & assess classifiers.
-Attempt stacking classifiers...
+Possibly: attempt stacking classifiers.

 *Then...*  Apply classifier to MGE proteins and proteomes from
 assembled genomes (objective 2).